alexfreu69/UWPDefaults/README.md

 To identify the value name, you can copy the settings file from the packages folder to a temporary folder, open Regedit as administratator and select HKEY_LOCAL_MACHINE.
 Select the menu entry File|Load Hive... and select the settings.dat.
 Assign a temporary name and look for the subkey LocalState.
 Ignore the last 8 bytes and look at the first bytes.
+Don't forget to unload the registry hive again.

 REG_BOOL is one byte.
 00 = False, 01 = True
 REG_STRING is a Unicode string with 00 00 appended.